Unique Technology

 Nanoparticle analysis of highly concentrated and optically turbid samples

-The spatially resolved data in combination with smart algorithms allows the NanoFlowSizer to distinguish single from multiple scattered light, which is fully automated within the XsperGo software.
-As a result, obtained data of highly turbid samples is automatically corrected for multiple scattered light (since multiple scattered light will not be used for adequate particle size analysis in DLS).
+The spatially resolved data in combination with smart algorithms allows the NanoFlowSizer to distinguish single from multiple scattered light.
+The latter is spatially filtered using fully automated analysis within the XsperGo software.
+As a result, correct particle size analysis based using only single scattered light can be delivered for suspensions up to unprecedented turbidity levels.

 multiple-scattering-nanoparticles-dls